danleh/wasabi/tutorial/task0/3-hello-c/README.md

 Note the three generated files: An HTML website, a JavaScript file with wrappers, and the actual WebAssembly module.

+## Step 3: Running C Code in the Browser

 Finally, lets see how the generated website looks, by (as always) starting a web server

 ```